bsnes-emu/bsnes/docs/faq.md

 These days,
-most computers contain multiple CPU cores, allowing them to run different programs, or different parts of the same program at the same time.
+most computers contain multiple CPU cores, allowing them to run different programs
+(or different parts of the same program) at the same time.
 Since higan requires high CPU performance, sometimes people suggest that it should split its work